More pages in this section

-“It’s very good for work life balance.
+“It’s a very good for work-life balance.
 After work you can go home and have a regular life.
 It’s lovely.
 It does get busier while you are training before exams because you have to squeeze in study.
 But there is a light at the end of the tunnel.
 Once you get your exams finished you can have your regular hours.”

 Having embraced the far north lifestyle, Dr Sheikh said the region offers more than just a great training ground.